Practical Advice for Recruiting Virtual Personnel

-Some things to keep in mind as you start to define the profile are:
+Here are some factors to keep in mind as you start to define the profile of your virtual worker:

-- Review résumés and set aside those not meeting all of your requirements
+- Review résumés and set aside those that do not meet all of your requirements.

-- Prepare content for the recruitment interview of virtual personnel
+- Prepare content for the virtual personnel recruitment interview.

 The Virtual Interview